jvde-github/AIS-catcher/README.md

 ## To do

 - Documenting and finetuning the default decoding model
-- Ongoing: further improvements to reception and testing (e.g. improve coherent demodulation, downsampling, etc)
+- Ongoing: further improvements to reception and testing (e.g. improve coherent demodulation, filters, etc)
 - Performance improvements
 - More testing: in particular in an area with high message density
-- Access to hardware specific functionality, e.g. gain control
+- Access to SDR hardware specific functionality, e.g. gain control
 - Windows GUI
 - Overflow detection
 - Windows driver improvements
 - Refining automatic frequency correction function
--
 - ....
-- ...
+- ....